Content Marketing for Beginners (2023): Easy & Simple Guide

 Blog posts are the most popular way of doing content marketing.
 Most businesses start with informative blog posts optimised for organic search keywords.

 For example, an airline company could create informative articles on cities they fly to so you're inspired to visit.
-An e-commerce store could create blogs with product reviews linking to Amazon with affiliate links.
+A digital marketing company could create blogs with marketing lessons learned from Game of Thrones TV show.

 White Papers